vaidehivirani/AdminPanel/README.md

 {"msg":"server working fine"}
 ````

-## I have attached the postman collection# AdminPanel
+## I have attached the postman collection